 Note: No performance requirements are defined for WB content.

 The FOA requirement will be tested with predominant voice content in naïve listener tests.
 The HOA3 requirement will be tested with general audio content in experienced listener tests.
-The HOA2 requirement will not be tested during selection.

 The requirements will be tested with binaural rendering over headphones using a suitable reference renderer that will be specified in the selection processing plan IVAS-7a.
 The requirements may also be tested with rendering over a room loudspeaker system in experienced listener tests with general audio content.